Casey Mize

-Casey Arthur Mize (born May 1, 1997) is an American professional baseball pitcher for the Detroit Tigers of Major League Baseball (MLB).
-He was selected by the Tigers with the first overall pick in the 2018 MLB draft.
-He played college baseball for the Auburn Tigers.
-In 2025, Mize was named to his first All-Star game.
+Casey Arthur Mize (born May 1, 1997) is an American professional baseball pitcher for the San Diego Padres of Major League Baseball (MLB).
+He has previously played in MLB for the Detroit Tigers.
+Mize played college baseball for the Auburn Tigers and was selected by the Detroit Tigers with the first overall pick in the 2018 MLB draft.
+He made his MLB debut in 2020 and was an All-Star in 2025.

 Amateur career

 Mize attended Springville High School in Springville, Alabama.
 During his high school career, he went 19–2.
 He committed to Auburn University to play college baseball.

 As a freshman in 2016, he appeared in 16 games with 7 starts and went 2–5 with a 3.52 earned run average (ERA) and 59 strikeouts.
 After the 2016 season, he played collegiate summer baseball with the Wareham Gatemen of the Cape Cod Baseball League.
 As a sophomore in 2017, Mize pitched in 13 games with 12 starts, going 8–2 with a 2.04 ERA with 109 strikeouts and only nine walks.
 After the season, he played for the United States collegiate national team during the summer.
 Mize was named Auburn's opening day starter for the 2018 season.
 On March 9, 2018, Mize threw a no-hitter against the Northeastern Huskies, the ninth in program history.
 Mize finished the 2018 season 10-6 with a 3.30 ERA and 156 strikeouts over 17 starts.